The Artwork Component is where artwork details are entered and stored.

 Add and edit artwork details.
 All fields are included on this layout, with access to additional fields via buttons and popover screens.
 See the help files on the individual fields available on these screens for more details.

-- Use this button to temporarily hide artwork price from view.
+- Use this button to temporarily hide the price on this screen.

 OTHER SCREENS IN ARTWORKS